-Learn something new every day More Info... by email
+Learn something new every day

-The USCIS also administers the Naturalization Test for those immigrants who wish to become United States citizens via the naturalization process.
-The Naturalization Test and associated requirements for becoming a citizen have been in place for decades, although the responsibility for oversight is only newly placed with the U.S. Citizenship and Immigration Service.
-In situations of adoption abroad by U.S. citizens, the Citizenship and Immigration Service is also charged with matters concerning the naturalization of the adopted children.
-These children are too young to submit to the Naturalization Test, so the adoptive parents instead serve as sponsors for citizenship with USCIS approval.
+The USCIS also administers the naturalization test for those immigrants who wish to become United States citizens via the naturalization process.
+The naturalization test and associated requirements for becoming a citizen have been in place for decades, although the responsibility for oversight is only newly placed with the Immigration Services.
+In situations of adoption abroad by U.S. citizens, the Services are also charged with matters concerning the naturalization of the adopted children.
+These children are typically too young to submit to the naturalization test themselves, so in most cases the adoptive parents serve as sponsors on their behalf.